 - 2 heaped tbsp soured cream or crème fraiche

 Cook the meat

-Heat some oil in a large pan then add the beef.
+- Heat some oil in a large pan then add the beef.
 Fry the beef, stirring continuously until it is brown on all sides.
 This will only take a minute or so.
 Set the beef aside while you cook the sauce.

-Make the beef stroganoff sauce
+Make the sauce

+- Chop the onions and mushrooms.
 Sauté the onion for a few minutes then add the mushrooms and continue to fry until both are soft.
 Add the Dijon mustard and stir to coat the mushrooms and onion.

-Pour the stock into the pan and let it simmer for a few minutes until it has thickened and reduced by about half.
+- Pour the stock into the pan and let it simmer for a few minutes until it has thickened and reduced by about half.

-Add the beef into the sauce and stir everything together.
+- Add the beef into the sauce and stir everything together.

 - Turn the heat down and add the cream fraiche or sour cream.
 Stir through and serve with rice or pasta.